Low-Density Graph Codes for slow fading Relay Channels: Introduction

 \section{Introduction}

 When communicating over fading channels, Word Error Rate (WER) performances as well as power savings are dramatically improved through transmit diversity, i.e., transmitting signals carrying the same information over different paths in time, frequency or space.
-Spatial diversity obtained by the transmitter generally requires a Multiple Input (multiple antennas) system.
-However, many wireless devices have constraints in size or hardware complexity so that they can be equipped with only one antenna.
-Recently, a new network protocol called \textit{Cooperative Communication} \cite{cover1979ctr, sendonaris2003ucd, sendonaris2003ucd2, laneman2002cdw, nosratinia2004ccw} yields transmit diversity using single-antenna devices in a multi-user environment by taking advantage of the broadcast nature of wireless transmission. \\ The most elementary example of a cooperative network is the relay channel, introduced by van der Meulen \cite{meulen1971ttc}.
+Recently, a new network protocol called \textit{Cooperative Communication} \cite{cover1979ctr, sendonaris2003ucd, sendonaris2003ucd2, laneman2004cdw, nosratinia2004ccw} yields transmit diversity using single-antenna devices in a multi-user environment by taking advantage of the broadcast nature of wireless transmission. \\ The most elementary example of a cooperative network is the relay channel, introduced by van der Meulen \cite{meulen1971ttc}.
 In a relay channel, a relay helps the source in transmitting its data to a destination by relaying the messages sent by the source so that the received energy at the destination is increased.
-This relay channel can be generalized to a cooperative Multiple Access Channel (MAC)\cite{laneman2002cdw}, where two users transmitting data to a single receiver cooperate by alternately being the relay for the other user, as indicated in Fig. \ref{fig: Cooperative MAC}.
-Further generalization to more users is possible, but this will not be discussed here for simplicity.
-Cooperative communications with practical algorithms in a wireless context was first shown to have a higher throughput than direct transmission by Sendonaris et al.\cite{sendonaris2003ucd, sendonaris2003ucd2}. \\
+This relay channel can be generalized to a cooperative Multiple Access Channel (MAC)\cite{laneman2004cdw}, where two users transmitting data to a single receiver cooperate by alternately being the relay for the other user, as indicated in Fig. \ref{fig: Cooperative MAC}.
+Further generalization to more users is possible, but this will not be discussed here for simplicity. \\